ning905/tdd-virtual-vending-machine/domain-model.md

 - Input: coins(@Number)

-- Scenario: this.acceptCoins is false
+- Scenario: this.notAcceptCoins is true
   - Update this.status = status.noAcceptCoins
 - Output: this.status(@String)

-- Scenario: this.acceptCoins is true
+- Scenario: this.notAcceptCoins is false
+  - Calculate remaining(@Number)

-  - Scenario: totalCoinsInserted < this.selected.price
+  - Scenario: remaining > 0
     - Update this.status = `£${coins} accepted. £${remaining} more needed.`
     - Output: this.status(@String)

-  - Scenario: totalCoinsInserted >= this.selected.price
+  - Scenario: remaining <= 0
-    - Calculate change
-    - Update this.availableChange
     - Update this.status = status.orderFinished + '.'
-    - Update this.inventory
+    - Update stock
     - Empty this.selected

+    - Calculate change
+      - Scenario: If there is no change
+      - Output: this.status(@String)

       - Scenario: If there is change
-      - Update this.status += ` and £${change} change.`
+      - Update this.status = status.orderFinished + ` and £${change} change.`
+      - Update this.availableChange
       - Output: this.status(@String)

 TODO:
 Method: cancelOrder()

 - Input: empty
 - Empty this.selected
-- acceptCoins = false
+- this.notAcceptCoins = true
 - Update this.status = status.orderCancelled
   - If totalCoinsInserted > 0
   - Update this.status += ` Please collect your coins.`